Basic Scientific Research

-Investigation of the therapeutic potential of Hypercapnic Acidosis in Acute Lung Injury.
+Investigation of the Therapeutic Potential of Hypercapnic Acidosis in Acute Lung Injury

 The objective of this work is to determine the therapeutic potential, mechanisms of action, and characterise the safety and efficacy, of hypercapnic acidosis in the setting of Acute Respiratory Distress Syndrome.

-Collaborators: Prof P McLoughlin, University College Dublin
+Collaborators: Prof. P. McLoughlin, University College Dublin

-Ongoing Laboratory Projects at NUI Galway
+Ongoing Laboratory Projects at University of Galway

-Recently Completed Laboratory Projects at NUI Galway
+Recently Completed Laboratory Projects at University of Galway

 Collaborative Laboratory Projects (with University College Dublin)